-Incentive Unvested Equity Healthcare and Other Event Salary Bonus (1) Awards (2) Benefits Total Termination of employment by Company without cause/termination by Vahaviolos for good reason and: no change in control \$637,500 \$478,125 \$626,853 \$52,682 \$1,795,160 change of control \$850,000 \$637,500 \$626,853 \$52,682 \$2,167,035 Termination of employment due to disability or death \$212,500 \$626,853 \$23,564 \$862,917
+Event Salary Incentive Bonus (1) Healthcare and Other Benefits Total Termination of employment by Company without cause/termination or by Dr. Vahaviolos for good reason and: no change in control \$637,500 \$478,125 45,449 1,161,074 change of control 850,000 637,500 45,449 1,532,949 Termination of employment due to disability or death 212,500 23,212 235,712

-- (1) Dr. Vahaviolos is entitled to 1-1/2 times (two times in case of change in control) of the greater of (a) bonus at 85% of salary or (b) current year's bonus in case of termination by (i) the Company without cause or (ii) Dr. Vahaviolos for good reason.
-This amount does not include amounts under the column Non-Equity Incentive Plan Compensation in the Summary Compensation Table, which would be paid to Dr. Vahaviolos as well. - (2) Dr. Vahaviolos' RSUs vest upon the termination of his employment for any of the events listed above or if a change of control occurs.
-Performance RSUs will be deemed earned and vested (i) based upon performance for the year if employment is terminated without a change in control or (ii) at target if a change in control occurs.
-At December 31, 2019, Dr. Vahaviolos had 43,928 unvested RSUs.
-The closing price of our common stock on December 31, 2019 was \$14.27 per share.
+(1) Dr. Vahaviolos is entitled to 1-1/2 times (two times in case of change in control) of the greater of (a) bonus at 75% of salary or (b) current year's bonus in case of termination by (i) the Company without cause or (ii) Dr. Vahaviolos for good reason.
+This amount does not include amounts under the column Non-Equity Incentive Plan Compensation in the Summary Compensation Table, which would be paid to Dr. Vahaviolos as well.
+The above calculations assume Dr. Vahaviolos' salary would be returned to \$425,000, as his current salary reduction is voluntary and Dr. Vahaviolos can elect to have his salary returned to the amount specified in his contract.

 Termination without cause occurs if Dr. Vahaviolos is terminated for any reason other than: (1) a conviction of or a nolo contendre (uncontested) plea to a felony or an indictment for a felony against Mistras that has a material adverse effect on the Company's business; (2) fraud or material act or omission involving dishonesty with respect to the Company; (3) willful failure or refusal to carry out material employment responsibilities; or (4) willful engagement in any act or omission that is in violation of a material Company policy, in each case subject to a 30 day cure period if the act or omission is curable by Dr. Vahaviolos.
-If Dr. Vahaviolos has previously been afforded the opportunity to cure a particular behavior and successfully cured the behavior, the Board will have no obligation to provide Dr. Vahaviolos with notice and an opportunity to cure a recurrence of that behavior prior to a termination for cause.
+If Dr. Vahaviolos has previously been afforded the opportunity to cure a particular behavior and successfully cured the behavior, the Board will have no obligation to provide Dr. Vahaviolos with notice and an opportunity to cure a recurrence of that behavior prior to a termination for cause